Your students will love the simple joys of discovering spectacular things!

 This past week we read “Sam and Dave Dig a Hole” by Mac Barnett.
 Following the book, the children were invited to explore “spectacular things” all around the classroom.
 Remember the construction truck sensory?
 I added a handful of those same Dollar Store jewels to the sensory bin.
 The favorite center of the day, however, was this simple sand activity.

-I’m not really sure what to call this center, but the students loved it!
+The students loved this invitation to explore!
 I used two large, white trays for the base.
 I then added smaller trays on each side.
 I made sure to label each tray with the word observe.
 Then, I gathered a paint brush, a magnifying glass, and a set of tweezers for each spot.
 I laid down a handful of red jewels and covered them in a light layer of sand.